hdl/yobuild/README.md

 # yobuild

-Yobuild is a trivial portable metabuild system for open source packages.
+Yobuild is a trivial portable metabuild system for open source packages on both Linux and Mac OS X.
 It's handy for application developers who need a way to build dependencies they can ship with their app.
 It generates tarballs for each package.
 On Ubuntu, it can also generate .deb packages.